Cigars for Beginners

 How to Pick Cigars

-When picking cigars, you can select them by strength, shape, ring, length, wrappers, binders, fillers, and origin, which we’ll explore in-depth:
+In a true cigar guide, we need to start with the simple aspects of how you choose a cigar.
+When picking cigars, you can select them by strength, shape, ring, length, wrappers, binders, fillers, and origin, which we’ll explore in-depth below.

 Cigar lengths can include Parejos which are straight-sided and can include: